Important Dates and Reminders for Investment Advisers, Exempt Reporting Advisers, Commodity Trading Advisors and Commodity Pool Operators

 Additionally, the NFA requires Members to take reasonable steps to confirm each year that previously exempt CPOs/CTAs with which a Member transacts customer business, continue to be exempt by confirming that such parties have affirmed their exemptions on the NFA website within 60 days of the end of the calendar year.
 If the Member learns that a person does not intend to file a notice affirming an exemption, or the person does not file a notice affirming the exemption within 60 days of the end of the calendar year, then the Member must promptly obtain a written representation as to why the person is not required to register or file a notice exemption, and evaluate whether the representation appears adequate based upon the information that the Member knows about the person.
 If the Member ultimately determines that the person’s written representation is inadequate and the person is required to be registered, then the Member must put a plan in place to cease transacting customer business with the person, or risk violating NFA Bylaw 1101.

 On January 31, 2020 the NFA’s Swaps Proficiency Requirements (“SPRs”) went into effect.
-As a result, each individual who was approved as a swap associated person (“Swap AP”) of a CPO or a CTA as of January 31, 2020 must satisfy the SPRs by January 31, 2021 to remain approved as a Swap AP.
+As a result, each individual who was approved as a swap associated person (“Swap AP”) of a CPO or a CTA as of January 31, 2020 was required to satisfy the SPRs by January 31, 2021 to remain approved as a Swap AP.
 Any individual who was not a Swap AP as of January 31, 2020 will be required to satisfy the SPRs prior to being approved as a Swap AP of a CPO or CTA.
 For Swap APs who are not conducting swaps activities and will not do so in the future, NFA Member FCMs, IBs, CPOs and CTAs were required to withdraw their swap designation prior to the compliance date of January 31, 2021.
-If such NFA Members have not already done so, they should complete such withdrawals.

 On at least an annual basis, registered CPOs and CTAs must also: